 2009-2012 Jaani Riordan has Bachelor of Computer Science and Bachelor of Laws (First Class Honours and University Medal) from the University of Melbourne.
 Since his DPhil, Jaani has worked as a barrister at 8 New Square, Lincoln's Inn, a leading intellectual property, technology and media law chambers, where he is developing a specialist practice in internet and technology litigation.
 "My research considered the legal responsibility of internet platforms (such as Wikileaks, Google and Facebook) for wrongfully disclosing confidential, private or classified information obtained by their users, as part of a larger project examining the liability of intermediaries for third party wrongdoing on the internet.
-The research proved topical and interesting, and I will prepare it for publication.
 Last year I was appointed a stipendiary lecturer in law at University College, where I tutored undergraduates in contract and trusts law.
 I played violin in two Oxford orchestras, one of which toured Portugal in the summer, and have taken photographs of Oxford's wonderful architecture at balls and College events.
 On the sporting side, I greatly enjoyed coxing for Magdalen in the college regattas, and competing in fencing, cricket and tennis tournaments.
-I was also fortunate to attend many interesting lectures, concerts and conferences in Oxford, Cambridge and London.
-I would like to express my gratitude to the James Fairfax-Oxford Australia fund and its donors for their generous support of my research and for making my postgraduate studies possible."
+I was also fortunate their generous support of my research and for making my postgraduate studies possible."